qyhou/curated-document-layout-analysis/README.md

 Methods based on heuristic rules are not included.

 ## Keywords
-"Layout Analysis" OR "Page Object Detection" OR "Document Structure Analysis" OR "Document Structure Extraction" OR "Document Hierarchy Extraction"
+"Document Layout Analysis" OR "Document Layout Detection" OR "Page Object Detection" OR "Document Structure Analysis" OR "Document Structure Extraction" OR "Document Reading Order" OR "Document Hierarchy"

 ## Table of Contents
 1. Survey / Competition